-If your child is attending an infant school and Barking and Dagenham local authority is carrying out a formal assessment of their special educational needs, you will need to apply for a school place for them using the School Admissions Team application process.
+If your child is attending an infant school and Barking and Dagenham local authority is carrying out a formal assessment of their educational health care plan, you will need to apply for a school place for them using the School Admissions Team application process.
 This will make sure your child has a school place when they are due to start school during the next school year.
 Once the formal assessment has been completed, your case officer will tell you if the assessment shows that your child needs to go to a different school than the one offered.

-If your child already has a statement of special educational needs (SEN), or an Educational Health and Care Plan (EHC), our EHC Team will review their statement at least once a year.
+If your child already has an Educational Health and Care Plan (EHCP), our EHC Team will review their statement at least once a year.
 Your EHC case officer will process any changes recommended at the review meetings, including any request you make for your child to attend a different school, and let you know if we have agreed this.

-If you are not sure whether your child is being assessed or may already have a statement of special educational needs or EHC plan, please phone the EHC Team on 020 8227 2400 for advice.
+If you are not sure whether your child is being assessed or may already have an EHC plan, please phone the EHC Team on 020 8227 2400 for advice.